k2view-academy/K2View-Academy/articles/TDM/tdm_gui/02_tdm_gui_user_types.md

 ## Admin

-An Admin can execute all activities in the TDM GUI application.
+An Admin can execute all activities in the TDM Portal application.

 Admins usually also define the [TDM implementation in Fabric](/articles/TDM/tdm_implementation/03_tdm_fabric_implementation_flow.md).
-They can execute all activities in the TDM GUI and are responsible for the following activities:
+They can execute all activities in the TDM Portal and are responsible for the following activities:

 - Create, edit or delete [systems](05_tdm_gui_product_window.md).
 - Create, edit or delete [Business Entities](04_tdm_gui_business_entity_window.md) and attach Logical Units or post-execution processes to each Business Entity.